pbrzoska024/FPS-MULTIPLAYER-PROJECT-WINDOWS64-32BIT-/BLANK_README.md

 ### Hip-fire
-Hip-firing is not really accurate and precise to encourge player to use more ADS system.
+Hip-firing is not accurate and precise to encourage players to use more ADS system.
 When moving, recoil system mix shots far away from the center.
-More stable position equals better aim wher firing.
+A more stable position equals better aim when firing.

 ![](images/GAME3.gif)

 ### ADS
-When you aim down sight you have got 100% precised shot.
+When you aim down sight you have got 100% accurate shot.
 What's the catch?
 While aiming you can't move.
-So you got to change your position and take shots quickly in order to win.
+So you got to change your position and take shots quickly to win.

 ![](images/GAME4.gif)